 Nearly six years ago, the Tampa Bay Rays and Philadelphia Phillies were on top of the baseball world, playing for a World Series title.
 The Phillies, led by Chase Utley, Ryan Howard and Series MVP Cole Hamels, would eventually win the 2008 World Series in five games.
+The latest MLB Power Rankings at The Wife Hates Sports outlines a very different story.

 Today, these two franchises have hit rock bottom, with the Rays (24-41) having the worst record in baseball and the Phillies (25-36) being tied with the Cubs for the worst record in the National League.